 Finally, questions can add a layer of complexity by switching from a detail-oriented to a big-picture focus.
 You could be asked to correctly complete a sentence in a passage - and then realize that your answer changes depending on how you interpret that passage!

 Complexity is created when many simple things are layered on top of each other.

 Before I show you the actual hardest questions, I think it's only fair to warn you.
 These questions are all from the official ACT practice tests (the PDF tests, not the online one on the ACT website)!

 If you’re the type of person who will see them once and remember them forever, maybe wait to read the rest of the article till after you’ve taken the practice tests in test-day conditions.

-Try to answer each question in about 35 seconds – that’s how long you’ll have on the test.
+We've given you a few example questions of each tough question type below.
+Try to answer the questions in about 35 seconds — that’s how long you’ll have on the test.
 Once you're done, check out the answer and explanation that follows each question.

 The county cleared this path and paved it with packed gravel, so they would have a peaceful place to hike and bike.

 Which of the following alternatives to the underlined portion would NOT be acceptable?

 - path, paving